silentdiverchris/Archivist/README.md

 Feel free to do whatever you like with the code.

 # Caveat
-Code and executables provided as-is, caveat emptor.
-This system runs on my machines several times a day to process my own precious files and it is written with caution in mind by somebody experienced enough to be paranoid about these things.
+Code and executables provided as-is.
+This system runs on my machines several times a day to process my own precious files and is written with caution very much in mind by somebody who is paranoid about these things.

+## Does it alter or delete any of my files ?

-It doesn't write to or delete any of the source files it processes with one exception, it will delete unencrypted files in the 'secure directories' if any are defined, but only when it's specifically told to, after having checked an encrypted version exists, or that a new encryption reported success and that the newly encrypted version of the file exists.
+It doesn't write to or delete any of the source files it processes, it purely reads them to zip them up; with one optional exception.

+If you enable the secure directory function it will delete unencrypted files in the set of secure directories, if any are defined, but only when it's specifically told to, after having checked an encrypted version exists, or that a new encryption reported success and that the newly encrypted version of the file exists.
-In the end, if it ruins your day, life or marriage, it's not my responsibility.
-Having said that, I would be devastated if it did, which would obviously be a great comfort to you.

-# The process
+# The archiving process

-There are three main parts to the archiving process, done in the order listed below.
+There are three main parts to the process, done in the order listed below.

 ## Securing directories